Ancient history: Prehistory

 Metal use in the form of hammered copper items predates the discovery of smelting of copper ores, which happened around 6000 BC in western Asia and independently in eastern Asia before 2000 BC.
 Gold and silver use dates to between 6000 and 5000 BC.
-How to make metal alloys began with bronze in about 3500 BC in Mesopotamia and was developed independently in China by 2000 BC.
+Alloy metallurgy began with bronze in about 3500 BC in Mesopotamia and was developed independently in China by 2000 BC.
 Pottery developed independently throughout the world, with fired pots appearing first among the Jomon of Japan and in West Africa at Mali.
 Sometime between 5000 and 4000 BC the potter's wheel was invented.
 By 3000 BC, the pottery wheel was adapted into wheeled vehicles which could be used to carry loads further and easier than with human or animal power alone.

 Writing developed separately in five different locations in human history: Mesopotamia, Egypt, India, China, and Mesoamerica.
 By 3400 BC, "proto-literate" cuneiform spread in the Middle East.
 Egypt developed its own system of hieroglyphs by about 3200 BC.
-By 2800 BC the Indus Valley civilization had developed its Indus script, which remains undeciphered.
-Writing in China was developed in the Shang Dynasty dating to the period 1600 to 1100 BC.
+By 2800 BC the Indus Valley Civilisation had developed its Indus script, which remains undeciphered.
+Chinese Characters were independently developed in China during the Shang dynasty in the form of the Oracle Bone Script dating to the period 1600 to 1100 BC.
 Writing in Mesoamerica dates to 600 BC with the Zapotec civilization.

 History by region

-Southwest Asia (Near East)
+West Asia

 The ancient Near East is considered the cradle of civilisation.
-It was the first to practice intensive year-round agriculture; created one of the first coherent writing systems, invented the potter's wheel and then the vehicular wheel, created the first centralized governments, law codes and empires, as well as displaying social stratification, slavery, and organized warfare.
+It was the first to practice intensive year-round agriculture; created one of the first coherent writing systems, invented the potter's wheel and then the vehicular wheel, created the first centralised governments, law codes and empires, as well as displaying social stratification, slavery, and organized warfare.
 It began the study of the stars and the sciences of astronomy and mathematics.